AMERICAN ROBIN (Turdus migratorius) – (See images below)

 DESCRIPTION: The American Robin is part of the Thrush family.
-It has a dark brown head and a brown neck, back and wings.
+The male has a dark brown head and a brown neck, back and wings.
 The throat is white with brown streaks.
 The breast and belly are burnt orange.
 The rump is white.
-There is an intermittent white circle around the eye, which is black.
+The eyes are black with an intermittent white eye ring.
 The bill is yellow with a dark tip.
 The legs are pinkish grey.
 The female has duller colors and is slightly smaller than the male.
 Juveniles have spotted breasts.
 This bird is about 28 cm (11 inches) long.
 There are several subspecies.

 VOICE: https://www.xeno-canto.org/species/Turdus-migratorius – American robins sing very well, early in the morning and late at night, sometimes even during the night.

 NAME: The name ‘Robin’ has a French origin and is a diminutive of ‘Robert’.
 Then the English attributed that name to many birds with a red breast (Choate).
 The Latin name ‘Turdus’ means ‘thrush’, and ‘migratorius’ refers to the migratory status of this species (which actually does not migrate all the time).

 HABITAT: Woodlands, urban areas (lawns, parks), even the tundra.